Get size of object in memory

 try {

-Class theClass = Class.forName(aLine);
+Class<?> theClass = Class.forName(line);

-long size = ObjectSizer.getObjectSize( theClass );
+long size = sizer.getObjectSize(theClass);

-Object[] insertedData = {theClass, new Long(size) };
+Object[] insertedData = {theClass, Long.valueOf(size)};

-MessageFormat sizeMessage = new MessageFormat(fPATTERN);
+MessageFormat sizeMessage = new MessageFormat(PATTERN);

-String message = sizeMessage.format( insertedData );
+String message = sizeMessage.format(insertedData);

 }